ISP

 sub-goals.
 Task Analysis.

-4. Development of an Intelligent System Project:
+4. Development of an Intelligent System Project: Project

+Management Technologies.
 Data/Information Extraction.
-Data Mining & Knowledge
+Data

-and selection of Intelligent/Statistical/Mathematical
+Knowledge/Ontological Analysis.
+Planning and selection of

-Methods/Techniques.
-Construction of Models and implementation of
+Construction of Models and implementation of Techniques.
+Module

-Techniques.
-Module Integration.
+Integration.
 Validation of Models/Techniques.
+Comparison of

-Comparison of Techniques.
+Techniques.
 Proposed Solution.

 5. Intelligent System Project Output: Executive Summary.
-Project

-System Documentation: User's Manual, System Manual.
-Project
+Project System Documentation: User's Manual, System Manual.

-Schedule (Gantt's Chart).
+Project Schedule (Gantt's Chart).
 The Project Time Sheet.

-6. Intelligent Methods and Models: Review of main Intelligent
+6. Intelligent Methods and Models: Review of main

-Methods available.
+Intelligent Methods available.

-7. Software tools: Review of main software tools available.
+7. Software tools: Review of main software tools

 Learning Resources